Energy dome: Variants

+Merchandise

 Energy domes sold through Club Devo have come in several forms.
 The original Club Devo domes were of a smaller size than the stage-worn domes, with raised "DEVO" text on the top and a lip around the edge.
 This same mold was used again in 2005 for mass-produced energy domes sold as Halloween costumes.
 In 1996, Devo sold new energy domes that roughly matched the stage-worn model, though the new stage domes were slightly smaller than the original.
 The first versions of these domes were made of white plastic, spray-painted red.
 These were later replaced with domes made in a solid red plastic in 2004, manufactured by Chaser Shirts.
 In 2005, NECA Collectibles began manufacturing energy domes for Devo out of thin, off-color plastic.
 These were used until 2008 when a fan began custom manufacturing domes out of thick, red plastic for the band.
 The new domes revert to the dimensions of the original stage energy domes.